pUrGe12/MLBxG-extension/README.md

 - Check out the guide for more details on how the project was implemented
 - Upload a classics match (make it small otherwise you'll have to wait for long!) directly in MP4 format and generate the pitch speeds
 - Type in the name for a match and generate the pitch speeds

----

-# Work

-- [x] Make the baseball detection thing run in parallel (THIS IS THE FIRST THING, START WITH THIS)

-- [ ] In the second edition I am planning on annotating the video feed itself and displaying the entire video as an output.
-This will be much easier for the user to comprehend!
-- [ ] Figure out the sending and recieving of the buffer video
-- [ ] The novice users can enter a `mp4` video file that contains them practising their swings or pitches.
-- [x] See if we can incorporate the curve of the ball during the pitch... (this we did using parabolic trajectory calculations)
-- [ ] Write the readme for the math and the implementation of speed calculation precisely!
-Explain the use of scale factor precisely
-- [ ] Create a schedule parser
-- [ ] We'll probably have to switch from yolo to EfficientDet cause yolo is not google's.
-How do we compare swings?
-Will have to learn...

-# More things

-- [ ] Integrating velocity finder with panel.py
-- [ ] Creating a exit-velocity finder using bat-tracking
-- [ ] Update logic to handle different camera angles. (to some extent, the math works --> Incorporating the scale factor)
-- [x] Run statcast on the downloaded youtube video (at least the speed calculation works!)